jameslamb/conference-notes/ODSC/odsc-east-2018.md

     + use physical models as an input
     + Reinforcement learning
         * transfer learning with updates in the real world
-    + try building networks with physical constrints into models
+    + try building networks with physical constraints into models
         * CV: GVNN (Handa)
         * "QCD-Aware Recursive NN for Jet Physics"
     + KEY POINT: you could use a physical model and then use data-driven approaches to explaining the residuals from the physical model